datacraft-dsc/DEPs/12/README.md

 * An Activity can be started or finished at a particular time.

-The rest of this document describes the format to be used for Provenance metadata in Ocean protocol.

 ## Provenance for Entities and their interactions

 In the context of the data ecosystem,